 - Ignore People in the Stands

 People in the stands are the ones who are not your friends and who don’t matter to you.

 The moment you stop caring about their judgment and hurtful comments is the moment your life will improve exponentially and you’ll become a freer (wo)man.

-Albeit I think “Daring Greatly” can be life changing for many and it’s a must-read book to understand people and psychology, there are a few things that I didn’t enjoy about it.
+Albeit “Daring Greatly” can be an important read for many and it’s a fantastic read to understand people and psychology, there are a few things that I didn’t enjoy about it.